wangziqi2013/wangziqi2013.github.io/_posts/2019-12-31-zsim-microarch.markdown

 Since Intel has never published any detailed description of its microarchitecture, most of the details can only be obtained via experimentation (timing measurements) and educated guesses.
-One extremely useful resource of microarchitectural documents is (Agner's Blog)[https://www.agner.org/optimize/], in which the structure of the pipeline and micro-op (uop) maps are described in detail. zSim also uses materials in this blog as a reference.
+One extremely useful resource of microarchitectural documents is [Agner's Blog](https://www.agner.org/optimize/), in which the structure of the pipeline and micro-op (uop) maps are described in detail. zSim also uses materials in this blog as a reference.
 If you are uncertain about why a microarchitectural parameter is modeled in a particular way, it is suggested that you use the mentioned blog as the ultimate reference.